-- The minimum word length in the study has been dropped from 50 words to 25 words..
-The tag rate remains over 90%, which is a dramatic improvement from when the study was first launched and is a consequence of continuous additions to the program code. - Incels.is and hexbear.net were rescraped after changes were detected on those platforms.
-The result was an expansion of historical material available on each platform. - The purposive sample is being revised to incorporate a select group of web sites, YouTube channels, and Telegram adjustments due to the loss of Reddit and the 57 Telegram chat channels.
-These changes include efforts to replace the loss of Conspiracy/Fringe and Extreme-Left material due to the new restrictions on the Reddit API.
+- The minimum word length in the study has been dropped from 50 words to 25 words.
+The tag rate remains over 90%, which is a dramatic improvement from when the study was first launched and is a consequence of continuous additions to the program code. - Incel.is and hexbear.net were rescraped after changes were detected on those platforms.
+The result was an expansion of historical material available on each platform. - The purposive sample is being revised to incorporate a select groups of web sites, YouTube, and adjustments due to the loss of the loss of Reddit and the 57 Telegram chat channels.
 It may take several months to include these changes. - 4chan's r9k is being added to the study.
-This is a large scrape and may take 2 to 3 months. - Note the use of the term "prevalence rate" is starting to appear in lieu of % posts.
+This is a large scrape and may take 2 to 3 months. - Note the use of the term "prevalence rate" rather than % posts.
 This change is in preparation for adding a second metric of activity to be called the density or density rate.
 Densities will begin appearing with June or July data and take several months to phase in.
-A high prevalence rate is now defined as presence of frame in 25% of posts - Frame definitions are being expanded to incorporate forum types.
-The notion of the "composite" used with religion becomes obsolete once this is implemented.
-This will begin with June or July data.
+A high prevalence rate is now defined as presence of frame in 25% of posts - · Frame definitions are being expanded to incorporate forum types.
+The notion of the "composite" used with religion becomes obsolete once this is impliemented.